StudioEtrange/tango/README.md

     ./tango modules list
     ```

+* A module must be declared before using it
 * To declare a module into the current app
     * use variable list `TANGO_SERVICES_MODULES` or `--module` command line option
     * `--module` command line option is cumulative with variable list `TANGO_SERVICES_MODULES`